 Nitin: For me its ‘faith’ which is the most important thing in real love. when all is against you and they have proved you guilty, your love should be able to have faith in your innocence.

-Nitin: frankly speaking, even I don’t know the answer, but then may be because I had to depict the highest possible limit of sacrifice.
-As I told I have a draft of happy ending as well, which I may use in the ‘motion picture’ version; which may be very soon on the cards.
+Nitin: frankly speaking, even I don’t know the answer, but then maybe because I had to depict the highest possible limit of sacrifice.
+As I told I have a draft of a happy ending as well, which I may use in the ‘motion picture’ version; which may be very soon on the cards.